splashinn/parcel-drafter/README.md

 ## Requirements

-**Start now by downloading and installing [Web AppBuilder (Developer Edition)](https://developers.arcgis.com/web-appbuilder/)**
+**Start now by downloading and installing [Web AppBuilder (Developer Edition)](https://developers.arcgis.com/web-appbuilder/) and adding the custom widget**

 You can start using the Parcel Drafter widget now by adding the "Parcel Drafter" folder to 2D widget folder (\WebAppBuilderForArcGIS\client\stemapp\widgets) in Web AppBuilder (Developer Edition) then restarting Web AppBuilder.
 For additional information use the following steps to deploy a custom widget [Web AppBuilder (Developer Edition) depoly a custom widget](https://developers.arcgis.com/web-appbuilder/guide/deploy-custom-widget-and-theme.htm)

-**Start now using your own services**
+**Start now using your own services, you'll want to use the Parcel Drafter service to help when developing**

-For more information on requirements and publication steps, see [Public Notification](http://links.esri.com/localgovernment/help/PublicNotification) help.
+For more information on requirements and publication steps, see [Parcel Drafter ](http://links.esri.com/localgovernment/help/ParcelDrafter/) help.

 ### Experience

+* Using Web AppBuilder (Developer Edition)
-* Authoring maps
+* Publishing aervices and authoring maps using ArcGIS Online
-* Configuring ArcGIS Online/Portal web app templates

 ### Software
-* ArcGIS Online subscription or ArcGIS Portal
+* ArcGIS Online subscription
+* Web AppBuilder (Developer Edition)

 ### Browser Compatibility
-* The application is optimized for display on desktops and tablet devices using [all browsers supported by ArcGIS Online][supported browsers].
+* The application is optimized for display on desktops and tablet devices using the following browsers:
+Microsoft Internet Explorer 10, 11
+Mozilla Firefox
+Google Chrome
+Apple Safari
+Microsoft Edge

 ## Instructions

-### General Help
-* [New to Github?
-Get started here.][]
-* [Want more info on this app?
-Check out the documentation.][]

 ### Deploying